adammhaile/PlotDevice/README.md

 - To ensure that the belts are of the right tension you can generally tell if the X axis is square to the frame and the belts provide a bit of resistance when pushing on them with one finger.
 - You may need to tighten one side then the other until the axis is square *and* the belts are tight enough.
 During the process move around the tool head manually and make sure that everything still freely moves.
 - Hooking up the motors can be a little finicky since there's no specific X or Y motor.
 Make sure that both motors are wired in the same wire order.
 Once connected if the tool head moves in the wrong direction or on the wrong axis you make need to either swap the motor connectors or rotate them 180 degrees in the same place.
 What will be right honestly depends entirely on the motors used.
+- Depending on the length of the arms provided with your servo you may need to sand down the tip a little to make sure it doesn't bind up against the pen holder.